keeweb/keeweb/CONTRIBUTING.md

 ## Docs (Wiki pages)

 KeeWeb has [Wiki pages](https://github.com/keeweb/keeweb/wiki), however it's not possible to contribute with pull requests.
-If you would like to improve it, please [open an issue](https://github.com/keeweb/keeweb/issues/new) and submit your changes in Markdown format.
+If you would like to improve it, please [open an issue](https://github.com/keeweb/keeweb/issues/new/choose) and submit your changes in Markdown format.

+## Donations

+There are two ways of donating:
+- join as backer on [OpenCollective](https://opencollective.com/keeweb#support);
+- sponsor the developer directly on [GitHub](https://github.com/sponsors/antelle).

+Please note: donation does not imply any type of service contract.

+## Translations

+All of KeeWeb translations are contributed by community.
+To improve a translation or add a missing one, join our project on [OneSky](https://keeweb.oneskyapp.com).